nwisnoski/dsr-metacom/README.md

 # Diversity-Stability Relationships in Metacommunities

-This repository contains code to replicate the analysis of Wisnoski et al. (2023) Diversity-stability relationships across organism groups and ecosystem types become decoupled across spatial scales.
+This repository contains code to replicate the analysis of

+Wisnoski, N.I., R. Andrade, M.C.N.
+Castorani, C.P.
+Catano, A. Compagnoni, T. Lamy, N.K.
+Lany, L. Marazzi, S. Record, A.C.
+Smith, C.M.
+Swan, J.D.
+Tonkin, N.M.
+Voelker, P.L.
+Zarnetske, E.R.
+Sokol.
+Diversity-stability relationships become decoupled across spatial scales: a synthesis of organism and ecosystem types.
 Ecology.

 The project is part of a broader synthesis working group funded by NSF Long-Term Ecological Research (LTER) Network and supported by NCEAS.
 The main respository for the broader working group can be found here: https://github.com/sokole/ltermetacommunities.